 Connecticut State Revenues

 State Indian tribes represent the second largest source of state revenue, second only to the federal government.
-Both the Mohegan Tribe and the nearby Pequot Tribe pay 25% of their slot machine revenues to the state in lieu of taxes.
+Both the Mohegan Tribe and the nearby Mashantucket Pequot Tribe pay 25% of their slot machine revenues to the state in lieu of taxes.
 This money helps pay for badly needed local services in Connecticut cities and towns.
-The slot payment contributed approximately $400 million to state revenues in 2003.
+Since its opening in 1996 and during its first twenty years of operation, Mohegan Sun’s slot payment has contributed over $3.3 billion to the State of Connecticut.
 That’s not only more than any other state employer pays the state; it’s more than all other Connecticut corporations pay in corporate taxes combined.
 (The contribution would be half of this if the tribes paid at the standard corporate rate plus an 8% gaming tax.)

 $10 Million Smithsonian Donation

-Recently, the Mohegan Tribe announced a $10 million gift to the Smithsonian’s National Museum of the American Indian currently under development.
+In 2001, the Mohegan Tribe donated $10 million to help build the Smithsonian’s National Museum of the American Indian, which opened in 2004.
 As stated by the Tribal Council, the Mohegan Tribe's commitment to the preservation and restoration of Native American culture extends beyond that of the Tribe's own concerns.
 We are proud to be able to help more tribes preserve their heritage and traditions.

 Other Indian Nations